7 DAY WESTERN GEORGIA ROAD TRIP ITINERARY

 14 KM | 20 MIN +

 Head west out of Kutaisi and onto the M15, curving north to Tskaltubo, just a short drive away.
 In its heyday Tskaltubo was a bustling spa resort, home to bathhouses and sanatoria harnessing the healing powers of the area’s radon-carbonate rich thermal springs.
 These days many of the buildings lie abandoned, their peeling wallpaper, crumbling balustrades, and decorative ceilings all relics of a once grand past.
-Our must-see recommendations are Sanatorium Iveria, Sanatorium Shakhtiori (which you’ll likely have to pay the guard to enter), and the UFO-esque Bathhouse No. 8.
+Things can change fast around Tskaltubo though, with private investors buying up old sanatoria and massive refurbishments likely in the future.
+If you can gain access, our must-see recommendations are Sanatorium Iveria, Sanatorium Shakhtiori (which you’ll likely have to pay the guard to enter), and the UFO-esque Bathhouse No. 8.
 For a complete run-down of Tskaltubo’s sanatoria check out our friend Emily’s detailed guide.

 TSKALTUBO TO MARTVILI